jwh917/productiv/client/README.md

 6. Priority Bar

 -   Users can create priorities and priority level to be add to the priority bar.
 -   Priorities can be add to the priority level that has the macthing color and level.
-Priorities and priority level also be removed.
+Priorities and priority level also can be removed.